 David Levene <D.S.Levene@durham.ac.uk>

-Although technically not credited as such, Burt Lancaster was virtually a producer on the film, helping bring it to screen, taking points instead of an upfront salary and having a say in the editing stages.
+Although technically not credited as such, Burt Lancaster was virtually a producer on the film, helping bring it to screen, taking a percentage instead of an upfront salary and having a say in the editing stages.
 See more »

 When the platoon sets out from the fort, Macintosh's Indian girlfriend is watching them depart, with her face half-hidden by the shawl she is holding tightly under her nose.
 The next shot cuts straight to a close up of her face, but her hands are not in view and more of her face is hidden by the shawl.
 See more »